nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Client searches should provide results even with partial or incomplete input and return results instantly (within 1 second).
-5. The system should be available 99.9% of the time to ensure real-estate agents can access it whenever they need to.
-6. The system should gracefully handle failures, ensuring no data loss during system crashes or unexpected outages.
+5. The system should gracefully handle failures, ensuring no data loss during system crashes or unexpected outages.
-7. All code should be well-documented to ensure future developers can easily understand and modify the application.

 *{More to be added}*